IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 If you need help with your tool, please feel free to post on the dataverse-dev mailing list: https://groups.google.com/forum/#!forum/dataverse-dev

-Once you've gotten your tool working, please make a pull request to update the list of tools above.
+Once you've gotten your tool working, please make a pull request to update the :ref:`inventory_of_external_tools`.